effes3/chem-sibur-119/README.md

 #### 4. Key Takeaways

 * Chemprop is a powerful tool for molecular property prediction, but requires careful hyperparameter tuning
-* Team coordination is as important as technical work—clear communication could have prevented the dataset/leaderboard issues
+* Team coordination is as important as technical work — clear communication could have prevented the dataset/leaderboard issues